Beach Cleanups in Los Angeles County

 Here’s how you can get involved in a Heal the Bay cleanup through our Nothin’ But Sand, Suits on the Sand, Adopt-A-Beach, and Coastal Cleanup Day programs.

 Heal the Bay has recently relaunched our once-a-month Nothin’ But Sand group beach cleanups for the public.
 Volunteers learn more about ocean pollution and how to make an impact.
 Due to limited capacity, we announce our beach cleanups a few weeks before the date.
 And, sometimes our cleanups are cancelled because of a rise in COVID-19 cases in LA County.
 Sign up for our newsletter to stay in the know about where we’ll be next in LA.
 Questions?
-Contact Emely Garcia.
+Contact Daniel Chavez.